Donate to 80,000 Hours

 We call these plan changes.
 Because careers are so long, we think an average plan change influences how someone spends tens of thousands of hours.
 We estimate that this is equivalent to hundreds of thousands of dollars worth of value to the world over the course of each person’s lifetime.

-As of the end of 2022, we had tracked 604 plan changes.
+As of the end of 2022, we had tracked 604 plan changes in our history.
 We estimate that the true number of plan changes for this period was closer to 2,000, because we only expect to find out about a fraction of all plan changes.

 Here are four examples of plan changes: